 If you decide to take part we will ask you to sign a consent form.
-We may ask you to give additional samples of blood and/or other body fluids and/or tissue for research.
+We will ask you to give samples of blood and/or other body fluids and/or tissue for research.
 We will try to take samples during a routine test or a planned treatment so that donating samples will cause as little inconvenience as possible.
 During your blood test, for example, we may take up to 50 mls (about 3 tablespoons) more blood than is needed for your test or treatment.
 However we may ask you to donate samples which are not part of your routine care.
+During your medical care we may ask permission to take further follow up samples.